WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/01-BHIS-SOCC-lab-LinuxHostConfig.md

 ## Explaining the launch command
 So that launch command is a bit of a mouthful, so let's dive into it and explain what it's doing.

+1. `qemu-system-x86_64`
+	1. The command to run the emulator
+2. `-drive file=WINADHD-disk1.qcow2,format=qcow2,if=none,id=disk1`
+	1. Selects the drive we created earlier, and assigns it the ID disk1
+	2. `if=none` doesn't assign it to an interface
+3. `-device nvme,drive=disk1,serial=deadbeef`
+	1. s